biocypher/biocypher/unified-language-of-biological-property-graph-database-systems.md

 - Grammar:
 	- consensus grammar for biological queries of any complexity
 		- ligand-receptor-secondMessenger-transcriptionFactor ("what is downstream of acetylcholine?")
+		- complexes: which complexes contribute to immune stimuli in B cells; which proteins are essential/optional for these complexes; which drugs target the essential proteins?
 	- standard situations in biomed questions, including biological prior knowledge
 		- "which cell line is most similar to my patient's biopsy?"
 		- "what are the known driver mutations in ovarian cancer?"